U.S. Senate OKs $1.2T bipartisan infrastructure bill - NewsBreak

 Grijalva said he was working with like-minded House members to increase Interior’s share of the funding.

-The post U.S. Senate OKs $1.2T bipartisan infrastructure bill appeared first on Arizona Mirror .
+The post U.S. Senate OKs $1.2T bipartisan infrastructure bill appeared first on Georgia Recorder .

 Comments / 0

-Note: This story was updated at 3:30 p.m.
-Tuesday.